Identity Theft Page Content

 What Do Identity Thieves Do With Your Stolen Identity?

-Once an identity thief has your personal information, it can be used in a variety of ways.
+Once an identity thief has your personal information, it can be used in a variety of ways, it can be sold, used to open credit cards or even purchase houses.

 Phone Or Utilities Identity Theft